Take Care of Your Child's Teeth

 Tooth decay is one of the most common childhood diseases.
 More than 4 in 10 kids have had decay in their baby teeth.

 Eating and drinking lots of sugary foods and drinks puts your child at higher risk for tooth decay.
-But healthy habits, like brushing and flossing, can prevent tooth decay.
+But healthy habits, like brushing and going to the dentist, can prevent tooth decay.

 Take these steps to help you take good care of your child’s teeth.